...

 Appeals and Recourse for Parents in Texas CPS Decisions

-Under the CPS guidelines for child removal in Texas, parents dissatisfied with CPS decisions have the right to appeal and explore recourse options.
+Under CPS guidelines for child removal in Texas, parents have the right to appeal and explore recourse options if dissatisfied with CPS decisions.
 This process may involve filing an appeal with the relevant court or seeking legal counsel to consider alternative avenues.
-It’s crucial for parents to be aware of the specific procedures and timelines involved in appeals and to seek guidance from an attorney experienced in navigating this process.
+It’s crucial for parents to be aware of the specific procedures and timelines involved in appeals.
+They need to seek guidance from an attorney experienced in navigating this process.
 Engaging in the appeals process enables parents to exercise their rights and challenge decisions they believe are unfair or unjust.

 CPS Guidelines for Child Removal in Texas Understanding Appeals and Navigating the System